fitzryland/WordPress-Init/README.md

 	- need to get WP cedintials out of config file & out of Repo

 ### Configuration
+- use own version of functions.php
 	- add local remote differentiation stuff
 		- local
 			- enque pretty js & css
 			- acf from database
 		- remote
 			- enque minified etc.
 			- acf export
+	- enque main.js
 - this should be split up into different scripts
-- enque main.js

 ### Sass
 - replace my break() mixin with <a href="http://breakpoint-sass.com/">breakpoint</a>